Let’s say you need to free up space on Ubuntu — how do you go about it?

-Unlike Windows, with its built-in defrag and disk clean-up tools, Ubuntu doesn’t make it immediately obvious how you go about trying to free up space.
+Unlike Windows, which has built-in defrag and disk clean-up tools, Ubuntu doesn’t make it immediately obvious how you go about trying to free up space.

-What do you do once you’ve emptied the trash, and deleted those .ISO downloads?
+So what do you do once you’ve emptied the trash and deleted those sizeable .ISO downloads?
 How do you recover more space?

-We’re going to show you 5 super simple (and in some cases blindingly obvious if easily forgotten) steps you can take to get back those GBs, materialise more MBs, and clean out the stale KBs.
+We show you 5 super simple (and in some cases blindingly obvious, if easily forgotten) steps you can take to get back those GBs, materialise more MBs, and clean out the KB cruft!

-Whenever you need more space — and heck, even if you don’t — here are 5 simple ways to free up disk space on Ubuntu.
+Next time you need more space — and heck: even if you don’t — here are 5 simple ways to free up disk space on Ubuntu.